-If you have a history of vaginal thrush, vulvovaginitis or bacterial vaginosis or want to avoid these pesky problems please read on.
+If you have a history of vaginal thrush, vulvovaginitis or bacterial vaginosis or want to avoid these problems please read on.

-Let’s start with what makes a healthy vaginal microbiome
+What makes a healthy vaginal microbiome?

 You may be familiar with the gut microbiome but did you know your vagina has its own vaginal microbiome?
 Think of it as a beautiful garden.
 It needs the right environment for plants to flourish otherwise you end up with weeds.

 The premenopausal vaginal microbiome has a dominance of lactobacilli species including L acidophilus, L gasseri, L fermentum and others.
 These microbes are large producers of lactic acid meaning a healthy vagina is an acidic environment with an optimal pH of 4-4.5.
-Beside producing lactic acid these bugs also produce hydrogen peroxide which is vital to a healthy vagina by helping to prevent pathogen infections and keeping other microbes in check or balance.
+Besides producing lactic acid these bugs also produce hydrogen peroxide which is vital to a healthy vagina by helping to prevent pathogen infections and keeping other microbes in balance.

-There are lot of other species in there as well but it’s the lactobacilli that are most important for good vaginal health.
+There are a lot of other species in there as well but it’s the lactobacilli that are most important for good vaginal health.
 It’s when these are overrun by other bacteria or yeast that problems may arise.

 What is vaginal dysbiosis aka vaginitis?

 This occurs when the makeup of the vaginal microbiome changes in favour of a pathogenic organism i.e. the proportion of (good) lactobacilli species decreases.
 Common symptoms include itching, irritation, discharge and heat.
 Approximately 25% of cases will be due to an overgrowth of candida species (causing thrush) and a further 50% will be due to bacterial vaginosis (“BV”).
 Trichomoniasis (caused by a parasite) occurs in another 20% of cases.